UBC-MDS/mathdistops/CONTRIBUTING.md

 ### Code of Conduct
 Please note that the MathDistOps project is released with this Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+## Contributing (Internal)

+We build several branches to store functions and a bunch of files like contributing, contributor, readme.
+If we have issues, will pull it on the github.
+Some issues come from conflict, some come from code review, like formats.
+Comments for each pull requests can improve contribution.
+Team members have different roles which can make pipeline clearly. coomunication through github and weekly meetings also make great improvment to the whole project.